-- How have natural geographical features and resources impact various structures?
+- How have natural geographical features and resources impacted various structures?

 Live & Let Live

-An inquiry into the natural world, living things, humans’ rights & responsibilities, finite & infinite resources & sustainable practise
+An inquiry into the natural world, living things, humans’ rights & responsibilities, finite & infinite resources & sustainable practice

 All Students engage in weekly science lessons in a dedicated space to foster both a love of all aspects of science and an understanding of the scientific process of hypothesising, experimenting and analysing.